shivansht20/Trip-Feedback-System/README.md

 # Trip-Feedback-System

-n this project, two distinct user roles are defined: Traveler and Transport Manager.
+In this project, two distinct user roles are defined: Traveler and Transport Manager.

 Traveler: